All3xJ/FreeRTOS-Project/README.md

     while(1){
         int index = 0;
         while (index < NORMALBUFLEN-1) {
-            xQueueReceive(xQueueUART, &c, portMAX_DELAY);   // puts the task in Blocked state and wait for the character received from the ISR
+            xQueueReceive(xQueueUART, &c, portMAX_DELAY);   // Puts the task in Blocked state and wait for the character received from the ISR

             if (c == '\r') {    // Break if '\r' is entered, i.e., if enter is pressed break;